 (Note: I am not directly affiliated with or sponsored by any of these brands.
 I purchased all products below at retail price.
 However, if you do purchase one of the products via an Amazon link, I will receive a referral fee.)

 Zuke’s Training Treats – My go to treat when training or reinforcing behavior.
-Perfectly sized and there are a number of flavors which helps keep the pups motivated and engaged.
+I use these as my standard “low value” treat but don’t let that term fool you.
+It just means that these are the first tretas I reach for when I want to give a quick reward.
+They’re Perfectly sized and there are a number of flavors which helps keep the pups motivated and engaged.

-Zuke’s Hip Action Dog Treats – A higher value treat I use to reward/reinforce the end of a training session.
+Zuke’s Hip Action Dog Treats – A higher value treat I use to reward/reinforce more valuable behavior.
 My dogs know they’re working towards this larger goal which keeps them eager to work.

 Big Barker Bed – I “saved” on dog beds by buying cheap foam beds that lost their shape and had to be replaced.
 Don’t make my mistake!
-Bite the bullet, buy a high-quality bed the first time!
-It burns a hole in your wallet at first, but it will save you money in the long term.
+Bite the bullet, and buy a high-quality bed the first time.
+It burns a hole in your wallet but it will save you money in the long term.
 Plus, I sleep better knowing my dogs sleep on a supportive, comfortable bed.
 I have two Big Barkers and they both have proved a durable, worthy investment.

 Poop Bags! – You need ’em, they got ’em.
 Might as well buy in bulk.